-Dr. Randall joins the Department of Legal Studies at UCF as a Visiting Lecturer, where she will serve as the new Head Coach of the Moot Court Team as well as the Faculty Advisor to the Legal Honor Society.
+Dr. Randall is a Visiting Lecturer in the Department of Legal Studies, serving as a Head Coach of the Moot Court Team as well as the Faculty Advisor to the Legal Honor Society.

-Dr. Randall was originally inspired to teach through Teach for America, where she motivated intermediate and secondary Title I public school students to learn advanced mathematics as part of a STEM initiative.
-She started a Teen Court as well as a pre-law high school program and won the Best and Brightest teacher award for her innovative and highly effective and engaging teaching methods.
-Dr. Randall has since gone on to teach law courses such as Employment Discrimination, Evidence, Trial Advocacy, Urban Law, and Criminal Procedure at both the college and law school levels, and she also coaches law students nationwide in bar essay writing through the Kaplan Bar Review.
+Dr. Randall was originally inspired to teach through Teach for America, where she engaged students in Teen Court and founded a pre-law program.
+Dr. Randall has since gone on to teach law courses at both the college and law school levels in Employment Discrimination, Elder Law, Evidence, Criminal Procedure, Urban Law, Trial Advocacy, and Legal Research.
+Dr. Randall also helps prepare law students nationwide to take their bar exams by coaching them in bar essay writing through the Kaplan Bar Review.

 Dr. Randall is a licensed attorney in Florida, Pennsylvania, New Jersey and Ohio, and is also a member of the Federal Bar Association.

 - Employment Law

 - Commercial Litigation

 - J.D., University of Virginia School of Law